memasanz/streaming_data/README.md

 *Note* we could go a slightly different path and leverage teh event capture to manage populating a SQL Database https://docs.microsoft.com/en-us/azure/event-hubs/store-captured-data-data-warehouse

+### Work to be done for POC

+- Create An Event Hub Name Space

 ## Databricks